Code-Ninjas-Home-Office/scott-kelly-gorilla-suit/tutorial.md

             sprites.destroy(value)
         }
         scene.setBackgroundImage(assets.image`scottKellySplash`)
-        game.showLongText("Thanks for spending a day with me on the International Space Station!", DialogLayout.Bottom) game.showLongText("I hope you learned a lot and had some fun, too!", DialogLayout.Bottom) if (info.score() == 1) {
+        game.showLongText("Thanks for spending a day with me on the International Space Station!
+I hope you learned a lot and had some fun, too!", DialogLayout.Bottom) if (info.score() == 1) {
             game.showLongText("Thanks for fixing that solar panel!", DialogLayout.Bottom) } else if (info.score() > 1) {